 The main ingredient you always find in chowder is potatoes and something to make it creamy.
 In this recipe we’re using coconut cream and blended potatoes to keep it dairy free.
 From there you can make seafood chowder, chicken chowder, ham chowder, etc.

 Yes they are considered both paleo and Whole30.

 - Instant Pot Chicken and Wild Rice Soup

 - Anti-Inflammatory Turmeric Chicken Soup

-And finally some more dairy free comfort food recipes we love!
+Dairy free comfort food recipes

 For even more recipe inspiration, head over to the dairy free section in our recipe index!
 I sure hope you get a chance to make this Creamy Dairy Free Clam Chowder soon.
 And if you do, I hope you’ll leave me a comment/star rating below.

 I always love hearing from you here in the comments.
 And also over on Instagram where you can tag me at #getinspiredeveryday with your photos!